M.A.M.F.C., M.A.R.E., LPC

 In 2000, I was 1 of 9 counselors chosen to pioneer a contract with the Department of Defense that would provide marriage and family counseling to U.S. Army personnel stationed overseas.
 I spent three years in Germany counseling members of the U.S. Army and their dependents, focusing on marital issues that included communication, infidelity, and after 9/11 occurred in 2001, the stressors of imminent deployment.
 During my time there, I developed an anger management group and a couple’s communication group in addition to my clinical work.
 In 2005, I joined the Houston Center for Christian Counseling full-time and now split my practice between couples’ counseling and adolescent therapy (ages 15+).

 These experiences have led me to develop a passion for helping individuals and couples in all stages of life.
 It is my goal to help each client develop the skills that they need to transition from dysfunctional/unhealthy patterns to more functional/healthy ones.
-Whether you are reading my marriage blog “After the Aisle” or sitting in-session with me, you will discover that I incorporate a God-centered theology that draws people to connect with both God and each other.
+As you are sitting in-session with me, you will discover that I incorporate a God-centered theology that draws people to connect with both God and each other.
 I believe this allows the client to not only move towards solutions that work well for their individual needs but also provides the necessary foundation for them to extend their work outside of the meetings.